Mvwestbury/AncientGenomicsWorkshop25/README.md

 `fastme -i Spottedmap_minind11.infile -o Spottedmap_minind11.tree`

-* The output "Spottedmap_minind11.tree" can then be visualised with your favourite tree visualisation tool (e.g. figtree)
+* The output "Spottedmap_minind11.tree" can then be visualised with your favourite tree visualisation tool (e.g. figtree or online at https://phylo.io/)

 **Task 2 Question:** Is there structure in this dataset?
 Are there differences between the PCA base call methods?